CorpAcq Stadium: Facilities

 The seats in the West and East Stands are red (for Salford) and blue (for Sale).

-The development also includes offices, player facilities, concessions, community resources and two community outdoor sport pitches, a gym and the Sale Sharks Club Shop.
+The development also includes offices, player facilities, concessions, community resources and two community outdoor sport pitches, a membership gym and the Sale Sharks Club Shop.

 Events

 Rugby league

 The Reds played their first league game at the new stadium against Castleford on 4 February 2012; Castleford won 10–24.

 The 2012 Challenge Cup Semi Final was held at the stadium on 15 July 2012 – Warrington beat Huddersfield 33–6.

 The 2012 Autumn International Series Final took place at the stadium on 11 November 2012, attendance was 7,921.

 On 7 November 2013 the stadium hosted the Rugby League World Cup match between Scotland and USA.
 A crowd of 6,041 watched Scotland beat the USA 22 – 8.

 Salford's record attendance at the stadium is 10,867 against Leigh Leopards in the Super League playoffs on 27 September 2024.